 Roosevelt University is committed to offering an environment for working and learning in which students are treated with respect, dignity, and equal opportunity.
 University employment promotes student engagement, strengthens connections to the Roosevelt community, enhances student life and success, provides professional development and training opportunities, offers service and experiential learning along with financial support.
-It is the policy of Roosevelt University to employ current Roosevelt University students in appropriate and available part-time positions.
-All student employment positions are available exclusively to current Roosevelt students registered for at least six credit hours.
-Student employment is managed by the Office of Career Development in conjunction with Human Resources and Financial Aid Services (for those students who qualify for Federal Work Study).
+It is the policy of Roosevelt University to employ current Roosevelt University students in appropriate and available part-time student positions.
+All student employment positions are available exclusively to current Roosevelt University students registered for at least six undergraduate credit hours or at least 3 graduate level credit hours.
+The Student Employment Program is managed by the Office of Career Development in conjunction with Human Resources and Financial Aid Services (for those students who qualify for Federal Work Study).

 Please direct student employment questions via email to firstname.lastname@example.org.
 You can also reach us via phone at 312-341-3560.

 You can download a visual overview of the student hiring process as a PDF.

 Students who are actively enrolled in the current terms for a minimum of either 6 undergraduate credit hours or 3 graduate level credit hour (“Half-time credit”) and are part of a degree/certificate seeking program at Roosevelt is eligible for Student Employment.
 A student may also be eligible only under the following circumstances:

 - A student may only work during the Summer term immediately following their Spring graduation date, but may not work beyond the end of the Summer term*

 - A student who is completing a degree/certificate seeking program during the Spring term and is minimally enrolled at Half-Time credits for the following Fall term, may continue to work through the Summer term